Lolzen/io-packages/README.md

       affects screenshots and streaming.
 Valve ships
       `xdg-desktop-portal-gamescope` and `xdg-desktop-portal-holo` — worth a
       look before writing anything
-- [ ] **Bluetooth audio.** PipeWire's BlueZ SPA plugin is missing or broken;
-      pairing works but no audio route exists yet
 - [ ] **`CAP_SYS_NICE` for gamescope.** Would silence the performance warning.
       Needs a root-started wrapper that sets an ambient capability and drops to `deck` in one step, replacing part of the autologin chain — a PAM